andyl/uber_gen/README.md

 [2]: https://github.com/phoenixframework/phoenix_live_view/blob/master/guides/introduction/installation.md
 [3]: https://experimentingwithcode.com/phoenix-authentication-with-pow-part-1/

-Firstly - thank you authors for your invaluable HowTo guides!
+Firstly - thank you authors for these invaluable HowTo guides!
 Keep them coming!

 But there are problems with **HowTo Driven Generation**:

-- time consuming - some installations can literally take days
+- some installations can literally take days
 - manual configuration is error-prone
 - written instructions become out-of-date with tools
 - no feedback mechanism for bugs and improvements